 Figure 4.7 shows the number of air carrier and total operations occurring at all towered airports in Illinois in 2019 and 2020 by month.
 In January and February 2020, prior to the outbreak of the virus in the U.S., air carrier and total operations exceeded 2020 figures by 10 to 14 percent.
 That trend reversed in March, with air carrier operations dropping by 12 percent compared to that same month in 2019 and total operations dropping by 26 percent.
 The month-over-month percent difference fell to its nadir in May 2020, with air carrier operations 65 percent less than the previous year and total operations at 55 percent less.
 Trends began to improve somewhat in July.
-Air carrier operations in 2020 hovered between 22 and 28 percent less than 2019 for each month.
+Air carrier operations between July and December 2020 were between 37 and 41 percent lower than 2019.
+Total operations in 2020 hovered between 22 and 28 percent less than 2019 for each month.
 All monthly numbers are presented in Table 4.9.